justwe667/my-first-attempt/README.md

 # my-first-attempt

-# thanks for you view
+# thanks for your view